 Required:

 public Network() – empty constructor.

+Public int getEdgeCount() – returns the number of edges in the network

 public Vertex nextVertex() – returns the next vertex stored in the network.
 This is used to traverse the vertices one at a time, in the order that results from the sorting.
 The first time this method is called the first (source) vertex should be returned, and when no more vertices are available a null should be returned.